COVID-19: Travelers From Four States Added To NY/NJ/CT Quarantine List

 Travelers from four more states have been added to the COVID-19 joint quarantine list of New York, New Jersey and Connecticut.

-The two states added on Tuesday, Sept.
+The new states added on Tuesday, Sept.
 8 are Delaware, Maryland, Ohio and West Virginia.
+Puerto Rico and the United States Virgin Islands have been removed.

 The quarantine applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents over a seven-day rolling average or a state with a 10 percent or higher positivity rate over a seven-day rolling average.